remixz/publish-release/README.md

   --reuseRelease                  Pass this flag if you don't want the plugin to create a new release if one already
                                   exists for the given tag.

+  --reuseDraftOnly                Pass this flag if you only want to reuse a release if it's a draft.
+It prevents
+                                  you from editing already published releases.

   --assets [files]                Comma-separated list of filenames.
                                   Ex: --assets foo.txt,bar.zip